-Here’s a good mid-range ‘taster’ run that treats you to all the major delights of the Warburton township: riverbank settings, the historic Aqueduct perched high above and its impressive fern walls, views over Warburton Valley, and plenty of native bushland.
+Here’s a great walk or good mid-range ‘taster’ run that treats you to all the major delights of the Warburton township: riverbank settings, the historic Aqueduct perched high above and its impressive fern walls, views over Warburton Valley, and plenty of native bushland.

 The loop circuit takes runners first out west on a riverbank run toward the town entrance and golf course.
 Crossing the river on Mayer Bridge, it heads back towards town before turning off and up a short, pinchy climb which also happens to be one of the Southern Hemisphere’s steepest residential streets.